-It was built in the early 20th century, sub-divided into three buildings.
+It’s the former Custom House, and was also once a trawler net factory.
+The Orient Building was built in the early 20th century, sub-divided into three buildings.

-The Custom House occupied the corner of Lofthouse Way and Station Road, the middle of the building was once a navigation school and the eastern part of the building on the corner of Station Road and Siding Road was used as an employment exchange.
+The Custom House occupied the corner of Lofthouse Way and Station Road.
+The middle of the building was once a navigation school and the eastern part of the building on the corner of Station Road and Siding Road was used as an employment exchange.

 The building has also been used as a fish curing works and a magistrates court.

-It’s a two storey building built of red brick with sandstone lintels and a flat roof.
+It’s a two storey building, built of red brick with sandstone lintels and a flat roof.

 The building was assessed for listing in 2008, but didn’t meet the criteria for the following reasons:

-– The building is architecturally modest with little external evidence of its former usage other than lettering executed in glazed brickwork on its Lofthouse Way façade.
+- The building is architecturally modest with little external evidence of its former usage, other than lettering executed in glazed brickwork on its Lofthouse Way façade.

 - The building’s interior has been largely stripped out and vandalised leaving few surviving original or early fixtures and fittings and little evidence for its previous usage.